devnought/wasmtime-embed/README.md

 Passed string: Message from host
 Hey there!!
 Some value: 2
-Read 934 characters from README.md
+Read 1070 characters from LICENSE
 Returned: 4
 ```